astuder/icp-101xx/extras/mbed/README.md

 # ICP-101xx library adopted to be used with STM32 HAL

-This is a basic adoption of the original Arduino library to be used with the STM32 HAL.
+This is a basic adoption of the original Arduino library to be used with MbedOS.

 The only difference to the Arduino library is the initialization with ```begin()```